7 Strategies to Buffer Blood Sugar Levels

 Glycemic Index vs. Glycemic Load:

 Another way of ranking the blood sugar response of different foods is through the Glycemic Load (GL).
 The GL measures how long the food will release sugar into the system.
 Many foods may be high GI but low GL.
+This is important to know in order to regulate your blood sugar levels.

 An example of this would be fruit such as watermelon.
 Other foods are low GI but high GL such as oatmeal which releases sugar into the system for an extended period of time.
+This causes a slow increase in blood sugar levels

 A GL of 20 or more is high, a GL of 11-19 is medium and a GL of 10 or less is low.
 High GL foods are inflammatory in nature so it is advisable to stick with foods that are low GI and GL as much as possible or use advanced strategies to buffer the glycemic response in the body (2).